TM-Nkomo/TM-Nkomo/README.md

 - 👋 Hi, I’m Michelle!
 - 👀 I’m interested in Software Engineering and Artificial Intelligence.
 - 🌱 I’m currently studying my 1st year BSc in Computer Science at the University of Witwatersrand.
 - 💞️ I’m looking to collaborate on any exciting projects!
+(Check Out The Projects I've Worked On Before!)
 - 📫 You can reach me here or on LinkedIn: linkedin.com/in/tmnkomo

 <!---